-To request assistance, please fill out the form online.
-Assignment of projects is on a first-come-first-served basis.
+To request assistance, please fill out the Qualtrics form online.
+Assignment of projects is on a first-come-first-served basis during the academic year.
+We are unable to provide consulting services during the summer.
 Projects are generally assigned within one week following their turn-in date.
 In the event that several requests for assistance are made at once, projects may wait up to two to three weeks before they are assigned (you will be notified if there will be a delay).
-If you are not contacted within three weeks by a consultant, call the Statistics Department office at (541) 737-3366.
+If you are not contacted within three weeks by a consultant, contact Lisa Ganio: lisa.ganio [at] oregonstate.edu

 Very few consulting problems are taken care of during the initial meeting.
 Typically, the consultant familiarizes himself/herself with your project and the questions of interest during the initial meeting.
 Your project is then presented to the consulting group at the twice-weekly meetings and/or discussed with the consulting supervisor or other faculty members.
 After discussing the problem, the consultant will meet with you to explain the advice given by the consulting group and faculty members.
 Occasionally three or more meetings are required.

 The statistics graduate students who are providing assistance for a given term meet twice a week to discuss current projects.
 New projects are also assigned at these meetings.
 Once a student consultant is assigned to your project, he/she will contact you within a few days to schedule an initial meeting.

 The end of the quarter presents some additional complications.
-If your request for consulting is made at the end of a term (see 'Important Times to Remember' below for more information), it is unlikely that we can provide a completed solution during that term.
+If your request for consulting is made toward the end of a term (see 'Important Times to Remember' below for more information), it is unlikely that we can provide a completed solution during that term.
 However, you should be assigned a consultant early the following term.

 Please recognize that once your project is completed or the quarter ends, whichever comes first, the statistics graduate student consultant is no longer responsible for providing advice through this service.
 If you need additional assistance in subsequent terms, please submit a new request to the consulting service.